bbertucc/blockly/README.md

 ### Required Plug-ins
 To run Blockly properly, you'll need version of WordPress.
 [Advanced Custom Fields] is also required to hide and show content titles.
 You also will need a SASS compiler to generate CSS from the SCSS.

+### Custom Fields
+Blockly includes a few features, not usually included with themes.
+First, you can add an action button or search form to the menu with a "Header Menu" display location.
+You can also hide or show content tiles by toggling the "Hide title?" meta field when editing a post.
+Both these features rely on [Advanced Custom Fields].

 ### Contributing
 This is an open repo!
 Add [Issues], [Fork], watch and contribute.